-An insanely satisfying grab and go snack for busy days: These grain free, low carb and sugar free apple cinnamon granola bars can be made in advance.
-Chewy, nutty and perfect for when you’re out and about.
+An insanely satisfying grab and go snack for busy days: These sugar free granola bars are gently sweet and bursting with apple and cinnamon flavour.
+Deliciously chewy, nutty and great for making ahead.

 Let me present you with a couple of scenarios.

-Friends, all these situations can be saved with my apple cinnamon granola bars.
+Friends, all these situations can be saved with my apple cinnamon low carb granola bars.

 Many low carb granola bar recipes use fibre syrup, which is not easily available in the UK.
 Therefore, I decided to use egg white and flaxseed as a binder.
 The apple and cinnamon give the taste and the nuts and seeds...give you the energy.